chandnikalchuri-ash/Instagram-user-engagement-analysis/README.md

 ---

-## 🚀 Business Impact

-- Identified high-value users for influencer targeting
-- Highlighted inactive users for retention strategies
-- Enabled data-driven decision making
+### High Engagement Users Insight

-The visualization highlights the importance of targeting high engagement user for marketing campaigns.
+This visualization highlights the importance of targeting high engagement users for marketing campaigns.
+These users generate maximum interaction and can be leveraged for influencer marketing and brand promotions.

  <img width="671" height="499" alt="Screenshot (7)" src="https://github.com/user-attachments/assets/e1566ff6-0ffc-4232-b3ae-1a2fdb2f415c" />